ifu-lobuntu/jbpm-cmmn/progress.md

 # 4. To implement

+Drive planning from ProcessEngine rather than TaskService
+ - interpret UpdateTaskStatusHandler as one-way sync
+ - ensure UpdateTAskSTatusHandler does not call back to the ProcessEngine ( remove the CMMNTaskLifeCycleHandler from listerenrList)
+ - store TaskInputs that have not been consumed yet in the NodeInstance's VariableContext

+Only store Outputs that write to root CaseFileItems

 Planning Service - HumanTask, Stage AND CasePlanModel
+- calculate task startDates during plan submission
 - startPlanning (include applicabilityRule) *
 - prepareDiscretionaryItem *
 -- recheck applicabilityRule*